d4n3sh/thedaneshproject/content/posts/2013-06-12-clean-install-of-windows-8-with-an-upgrade-disc.md

 ---
 [<img loading="lazy" alt="windows activation" src="/wp-content/uploads/2013/06/windows-activation-450x239.png" width="450" height="239" />][1]

 I lost my hard drive and was trying to install Windows 8 from a Windows USB boot disk.
 When came time to activate I was greeted with &#8220;Code: 0xC004F061 your key can only be used for an upgrade&#8221;.
-I bought the upgrade license during the launch sale but din&#8217;t know about this restriction.
+I bought the upgrade license during the launch sale but din't know about this restriction.

-Microsoft&#8217;s solution was to first install Windows 7 and then run the Upgrade assistant again to upgrade to Windows 8.
+Microsoft's solution was to first install Windows 7 and then run the Upgrade assistant again to upgrade to Windows 8.
 That would take too long!

 Some Googling later and a solution was found.
 A simple registry hack.
-Here&#8217;s how,
+Here's how,

   1. &#8220;Windows + r &#8221; and type &#8220;regedit&#8221; to bring up the registry.
   2. Navigate to `HKEY_LOCAL_MACHINE/Software/Microsoft/Windows/CurrentVersion/Setup/OOBE/`